aosabook/500lines/functionalDB/chapter.md

   </tr>
   <tr>
     <td>Constant</td>
-    <td>Is the value of the item in the datom equals to the constant.</td>
+    <td>Is the value of the item in the datom equal to the constant?</td>
     <td>:likes</td>
   </tr>
   <tr>